 How to Maintain Laminate Floors

 Well-maintained laminate in residential spaces can last for up to 30 years.
-To prevent scratching and protect the finish of your floor, place area rugs or floor mats both inside and outside of entrances.
+To prevent scratching and protect your floor’s finish, place area rugs or floor mats both inside and outside of entrances.
 This will prevent dirt, grit, rocks, mud, grease, and other outdoor particles from being tracked inside.
 Use anti-slip rug pads to keep your mats and rugs in place.
 In addition, vacuum your floors regularly to remove loose dirt and debris.

 Moisture Control for Laminate Flooring